analyticswithharry/code-editor/README.md

 Font: Choose a font from the dropdown (e.g., San Francisco, Helvetica).
 Language: Select a programming language for syntax highlighting (e.g., JavaScript, Python) or use "Auto".
 Font Size: Adjust the font size via the dropdown (12px to 24px).
-Bold/Italic: Toggle bold (𝐁) or italic (𝑰) formatting for the code preview.
+Bold/Italic: Toggle bold (𝐁) or italic (𝐈) formatting for the code preview.

 Generate Preview: Click "Generate Preview" to display the formatted code with syntax highlighting.